Tensor products of Leibniz bimodules and Grothendieck rings

-Note that for dimension reasons every finite-dimensional irreducible $\slf_2(\cbb)$-mo\-dule is self-dual.
-In fact, every finite-dimensional non-zero semi-simple Lie algebra over a field of characteristic zero has a finite-dimensional non-trivial self-dual irreducible module, namely, the adjoint module of one of its minimal ideals, and so we can apply part (b) of Lemma \ref{criterion}.
+{for all integers $m\geq n\ge 0$, and where exactly $n+1$ summands occur on the right-hand side.
+In particular, $L(1)\otimes L(1)\cong L(0)\oplus L(2)$ contains the one-dimensional trivial module and a~non-trivial irreducible module as direct summands.
+In view of Lemma~\ref{criterion}\,(c), this implies in turn that $\K^{\bi}(\slf_2 (\cbb))$ is not a~Jordan ring, and therefore it follows from Lemma~\ref{jordanpowerasso}\,(a) that $\K^{\bi}(\slf_2 (\cbb))$ is also not alternative.} \end{example} Note that, for dimension reasons, every finite-dimensional irreducible $\slf_2 (\cbb)$-mo\-dule is self-dual.
+In fact, every finite-dimensional non-zero semi-simple Lie algebra over a~field of characteristic zero has a finite-dimensional non-trivial self-dual irreducible module, namely, the adjoint module of one of its minimal ideals, and so we can apply part (b) of Lemma~\ref{criterion}.
 It turns out that even more is true which enables us to apply part (c) of this lemma.
-We will use this observation to show that the Grothendieck ring $\K^\bi(\lf)$ of every finite-dimensional non-zero semi-simple Leibniz algebra over a field of characteristic zero is neither alternative nor a Jordan ring which is contrary to the behavior of solvable Leibniz algebras as we have seen in Theorem \ref{alt} and Corollary \ref{alt2}.

-\begin{thm} Let $\lf$ be a non-zero semi-simple Leibniz algebra over a field $\fbb$ of characteristic zero whose canonical Lie algebra $\lf_\lie$ is finite dimensional.
-Then the Grothendieck ring $\K^\bi(\lf)$ is neither alternative nor a Jordan ring. \end{thm}
+We will use this observation to show that the Grothendieck ring $\K^{\bi}(\lf)$ of every finite-dimensional non-zero semi-simple Leibniz algebra over a~field of characteristic zero is neither alternative nor a~Jordan ring which is contrary to the behavior of solvable Leibniz algebras as we have seen in Theorem~\ref{alt} and Corollary~\ref{alt2}. \begin{theorem} Let $\lf$ be a~non-zero semi-simple Leibniz algebra over a~field $\fbb$ of characteristic zero whose canonical Lie algebra $\lf_{\lie}$ is finite dimensional.
+Then the Grothendieck ring $\K^{\bi}(\lf)$ is neither alternative nor a~Jordan ring. \end{theorem}

-\begin{proof} As in the proof of Proposition \ref{nonassoK_0}, we see that $\gf:= \lf_\lie\ne 0$.
-Note that it follows from \cite[Proposition 7.8]{F1} that $\gf$ is necessarily semi-simple.
-Now let $M$ be a minimal ideal of $\gf$.
-Then $M$ is a simple Lie algebra (see \cite[Theorem 5.2]{H}) and a finite-dimensional non-trivial irreducible $\gf$-module.
-Since the Killing form of $M$ is $\gf$-invariant (see \cite[Lemma 5.1]{H}) and non-degenerate (see \cite[Theorem~5.1]{H}), $M$ and its linear dual $M^*$ are isomorphic $\gf$-modules (see Proposition 4.6 in Chapter 3 of \cite{SF}).
+\begin{proof} As in the proof of Proposition~\ref{nonassoK_0}, we have that $\gf:= \lf_{\lie}\ne 0$.
+Note that it follows from~\cite[Proposition 7.8]{F1} that $\gf$ is necessarily semi-simple.
+Now let $M$ be a~minimal ideal of $\gf$.
+Then $M$ is a~simple Lie algebra (see~\cite[Theorem 5.2]{H}) and a~finite-dimensional non-trivial irreducible $\gf$-module.
+Since the Killing form of $M$ is $\gf$-invariant (see~\cite[Lemma~5.1]{H}) and non-degenerate (see~\cite[Theorem~5.1]{H}), $M$ and its linear dual $M^*$ are isomorphic $\gf$-modules (cf.\ Proposition 4.6 in Chapter 3 of~\cite{SF}).